RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Our Approach

 \subsection{Two-Stage Cross-Modal Alignment}

 \textbf{Modality-Specific Place Recognition Pre-Training:} Given the proposed network architecture, the efficacy of R2L retrieval hinges on the seamless alignment of disparate feature manifolds.
-However, we observe that directly enforcing cross-modal alignment from initial weights, or through simultaneous joint optimization, often leads to suboptimal results (see~\tabref{tab:pretraining}).
-We attribute this to a ``cold-start" effect, where the network struggles to extract discriminative intra-modal features for place retrieval, thereby making the discovery of cross-modal correspondences ill-posed.
+However, we observe that directly enforcing cross-modal alignment, employing simultaneous joint optimization, or pre-training only a single modality as a fixed teacher~\cite{cattaneo2020global} often leads to suboptimal results (see~\tabref{tab:pretraining}).

-To address this, we decouple the learning process into a two-stage strategy that prioritizes intra-modal discriminability prior to cross-modal alignment.
+To address this, we decouple the learning process into a two-stage strategy.
 In the first stage, both branches are independently pre-trained to extract stable and discriminative features.
 Following the established practice in LPR~\cite{luo2024bevplace++, qi2025lrfusionpr, komorowski2022improving}, we employ the lazy triplet loss~\cite{uy2018pointnetvlad} for place recognition pre-training.
-Taking the radar branch as an example, for a given query descriptor $\mathcal{D}^{\text{ra}}_{\text{q}}$, we randomly sample a positive sample $\mathcal{D}^{\text{ra}}_{\text{pos}}$ and select $J$ hard negatives $\{\mathcal{D}_{\text{neg}, j}^{\text{ra}}\}_{j=1}^J$ via hard negative mining to form a triplet.
+Taking the radar branch as an example, for a given query descriptor $\mathcal{D}^{\text{ra}}_{\text{q}}$, we randomly sample a positive sample $\mathcal{D}^{\text{ra}}_{\text{pos}}$ and select $J$ hard negatives $\mathcal{D}_{\text{neg}}^{\text{ra}}$ via hard negative mining to form a triplet.
 The lazy triplet loss $\mathcal{L}_{\text{LT}}$ is then formulated as:

 where $\left [ \cdots \right ]_+$ denotes the hinge loss, $d(\cdot)$ means the Euclidean distance, and $\alpha$ is the predefined margin.
 The LiDAR branch is trained following the same procedure.
 This stage ensures that each branch acquires a robust intra-modal retrieval capability, providing a well-conditioned initialization for the subsequent discovery of cross-modal commonalities.